baussel/Satellite_Detection/README.md

 # Satellite_Detection

-This is the repository for the analysis of satellite trails in Hubble archive images in the ESA summer project "The impact of megaconstellations on space astronomy".
+This is the repository for the analysis of satellite trails in Hubble images in the ESA summer project "The impact of megaconstellations on space astronomy".

 1) Zooniverse_Data.ipynb: Transforms the Results from Zooniverse into training data for the machine learning algorithms.
 2) Hubble_Image_Download.ipynb: Downloads all the raw Hubble Archive Images that make up the Composite Images from the three instruments ACS/WFC, WFC3/UVIS and WFC3/IR and saves them in the format 600x600px.